Home Compare ESI vs IMCD.AS

 Element Solutions vs IMCD N.V.: Which Stock Looks Stronger in 2026?

-The structural profiles are close, with Element Solutions carrying a narrow edge on valuation.
+Element Solutions holds the cleaner structural position, with profitability as the main driver and valuation adding further support.
 IMCD still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 On the market side, Element Solutions is in better shape — its trend is intact while IMCD's trend has broken down.
 That puts structure and market broadly in agreement — Element Solutions's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ESI: Russell 1000, IMCD.AS: STOXX 600).